Avocarrot/hiring/_includes/on-site/intro.md

 Hey there!

-The following document contains important information about your on-site interview at Avocarrot.
+The following document contains important information about your on-site interview at {{site.companyName}}.

 ## Before the interview